Unlock and Upgrade

 QuestionPurpose

-How often do you contribute to your savings?Assess the frequency of savings deposits.
+How often do you update your budget?Measures the regularity of budget revisions.

 QuestionPurpose